 It’s also important to consider your environment.
 When a person has a comfortable environment free from stress and problems it is much easier to cope with cravings as they arise.
 But, when a person is surrounded by other addicted people in an uncomfortable and stressful environment it is more difficult to avoid cravings.

-Eventually, the cravings get less and less.
-It just takes a little patience, planning, and time.
+Eventually, cravings will become less and less frequent.
+All you need is patience, planning, and time.